 How Can I Pay for Residency?

 If money is an issue, there are also Residency employment opportunities that often provide full tuition with full-time employment.

 All Orthopedic Residency Programs Include:

-All Models include 4 Seminars: 1:1 Clinical Mentoring Hours- 150 hours with an OGI Clinical Mentor or Faculty member.
+All Models include 1:1 Clinical Mentoring Hours – 150 hours with an OGI Clinical Mentor or Faculty member.
 There is no additional fee for this clinical supervision; however, the student is responsible for all costs related to performing this clinical experience.

 All Models result in a Certificate of Completion, awarded for those that complete either of the three program models.
 The research component is optional, with a Doctorate of Manual Therapy (DMT) awarded upon successful completion of the program along with the research.
-Students to not have to complete research to complete their Orthopedic Residency program.
-If they which, however, earn a DMT the research component is required in addition to completing all Residency requirements.
+Students do not have to complete research to complete their Orthopedic Residency program.
+If they wish, however, to earn a DMT the research component is required in addition to completing all Residency requirements.

 150 hours of Clinical Supervision for all 3 models is FREE!
 During the program, residents are responsible for all travel and lodging costs that may be incurred for seminars and clinical supervision hours.
 Improving critical thinking, manual therapy evaluation and treatment skills, including spinal manipulation, are significantly enhanced through the clinical mentoring experience.

-- Third step – start you program and begin your path to clinical mastery in orthopedic manual physical therapy.
+- Third step: Upon receipt of the signed Enrollment Agreement, you will be able to make the payment for the program from our Student registration portal and begin your path to clinical mastery in orthopedic manual physical therapy.